-Most agents specialize in a few specific genres or interest areas of books (whether women's fiction, children's books, economic and political treatises, or cookbooks).
-They foster and maintain relationships with the book editors who buy books in their areas of specialty.
+Book agents know the right editors.
+Most agents specialize in a few specific genres or interest areas of books—whether it's women's fiction, children's books, political treatises, or cookbooks.
+They foster and maintain relationships with the book editors who buy books in their areas of expertise.

+Agents have their fingers on the pulse of trends in the book publishing marketplace.
 The book marketplace changes constantly and, like all media, is affected by technology shifts, cultural shifts, and who just died in Hollywood.
 Agents know what book-to-film trends are over and what a book editor wants to buy today.

-Before it gets to an editor, an agent can help you give your writing the best and most appealing spin and polish and increase your chances of getting it sold.
+A literary agent can help you shape your manuscript or proposal before it gets to an editor.
+They can also help give your writing the best and most appealing spin, increasing your chances of getting it sold.

+A book agent will get you the best deal.
 A literary agent has a good idea what your manuscript is worth on the ever-changing book market and will likely be able to negotiate a better book advance than you are able to negotiate yourself.

-With many ancillary subsidiary rights at stake (film, foreign, electronic, derivative, to name a few) and money attached to them all, you want someone who is knowledgeable to translate the book contract-ese for you.
-And see "best deal" above: the more money you make, the more money your agent makes so he or she is going to broker the best agreement possible.
+Your literary agent undertakes the contract negotiation after the sale agreement.
+With many ancillary subsidiary rights at stake—film, foreign, electronic and derivative, among others—and money attached to them all, you want someone who is knowledgeable to translate the book contract language for you.
+Plus, they'll have your best interest at heart, where the more money you make, the more money they make.

-... and guide you through the lengthy steps to your book's publication.
-He or she can explain the strange and Byzantine customs of the book publishing industry.
-There's still a lot of work to be done after the contract is signed—literary agents knows the drill, and have a vested interest in seeing their clients successfully through the book editing and production processes to the book's publication launch and book marketing and publicity.
+Your book agent will hold your hand, guiding you through the lengthy steps to your book's publication.
+They can explain the strange and Byzantine customs of the book publishing industry.
+There's still a lot of work to be done after the contract is signed—literary agents know the drill and have a vested interest in seeing their clients successfully through the book editing and production processes to the book's publication launch, book marketing, and publicity.